animo/paradym-wallet/apps/easypid/README.md

 - Make sure you have access to the BDR PID issuer, which is behind a firewall
 - Have an eID card ready or understand how to receive the simulated eID
+- There is an option to reset the wallet during testing.
+It is located in the menu, which you can find on the home page.

+### Test flows

-- Have the [playground](https://funke.animo.id/) ready as a test relying party and/or test (Q)EAA issuer
+The [playground](https://funke.animo.id/) functions as a test relying party and/or test (Q)EAA issuer.
+The playground enables you to select different flows for issuing and verifying credentials.
+It will display a QR code and relevant information for testing and debugging.

+To make sure you test all the flows, please reference the overview below.

+#### Verifier

+##### Rent a car

+Rent a car through TurboKeys or CheapCars.
+This use case requires you to have the PID and a Führerschein (drivers licence) in your wallet.
+It showcases:
+- Requesting multiple credentials in one request
+- Requesting mixed credentials (SD-JWT / MDOC) in one request
+- The two different supported Query languages: DIF PEX and DCQL
+- Support for trust federations - CheapCars does not have any trusting entities, while TurboKeys does
+- Smart AI warnings - CheapCars shows an over-asking warning to the user, while Turbokeys shows that it passes the overasking detection with a green mark.

+##### Government identification

+This use case requires you to have the PID.
+It showcases:
+- Requesting only the PID
-    - The playground enables you to select different flows for issuing and verifying credentials
+- The two different supported Query languages: DIF PEX and DCQL
-    - It will display a QR code as well as relevant information for testing and debugging
+- Support for trust federations - Die Bundesregierung is trusted by Europe

+##### Open a bank account

+Open a bank account at Open Horizon Bank
+This use case requres you to have the PID, Steur-ID, meltebestatigung and Gezundheidskarte It showcases:
+- Requesting multiple credentials in one request
+- The DIF PEX query language
+- Support for trust federations - several entities trust Open Horizon Bank.
+Because Europe trusts Open Horizon, it is also trusted by die Bundesregierung.
+- Smart AI warnings - Open Horizon Bank shows an over-asking warning to the user.

+##### Get an e-prescription

+Get an e-prescription from Redcare Pharmacy
+This use case requires you to have the Gezundheidskarte (health card) It showcases:
+- Requesting only a QEAA
+- The DCQL query language
+- Support for trust federations - Redcare Pharmacy is trusted by several entities.
+Both Redcare and TurboKeys are trusted by the KvK entity.

 ### Device Compatibility